 A younger generation that’s more in tune with digital trends and technology will soon be dominating the workforce, and email is adapting.
 SendGrind CMO Scott Heimes said in The Future of Digital Communication report that new technology will render email a new, more useful entity.

-“With chatbots making their way into email and messaging apps in 2017, 2018 will be the year in which chatbots effectively provide personalized experiences to customers, if done correctly,” Heimes said.
-“Marketers will leverage data from email marketing, display retargeting, social media ads and chatbots to create a cohesive and unified experience for customers.”
+Heimes said.
+“Marketers will leverage data from email marketing, display retargeting, social media ads, and chatbots to create a cohesive and unified experience for customers.”

-This is just a glimpse of what’s to come for email users, and businesses may capitalize on its new roles for more effective collaboration.
+This is just a glimpse of what’s to come for email users, and businesses may capitalize on their new roles for more effective collaboration.

 Given the steadily evolving landscape that is email, here are the chief reasons we can expect it to stick around as a viable business tool: